A Mathematical Framework for Transformations of Physical Processes: Introduction

-Process theories \cite{Coecke2017PicturingReasoning} give a basic foundation for the study of physical theories.
-They are built on the mathematical framework of symmetric monoidal categories, which capture the basic data that should be supplied for the definition of any physical theory.
-There is a notion of system, the parallel composition of any two systems, processes between systems, and finally the sequential and parallel composition of any two processes..
+A compositional foundation for the study of physical theories, including quantum and classical theory, is provided by the process theory framework \cite{Coecke2017PicturingReasoning}.
+The framework is built on the notion of a symmetric monoidal category, which captures some basic structures present in a broad class of physical theories.
+Such structures include a notion of system, a notion of processes between systems, and, crucially, a notion of the sequential and parallel composition of processes, diagrammatically represented as